-If you have ever walked through the Neil Road pedestrian underpass connecting Keong Siak Road and Duxton, you would have seen the long queue in front of Man Man Unagi Restaurant.
+If you have ever walked through the Neil Road pedestrian underpass connecting Keong Siak Road and Duxton at around lunch time, you would have come across the long queue stretching out in front of Man Man Unagi Restaurant.

-Since opening, the Japanese restaurant has gained fame for its freshly cooked freshwater eels, also known as unagi.
+The Japanese restaurant is famed for its freshly cooked freshwater eels, also known as unagi.
 Hence, even though personally not a big fan of the grilled eel dish, with its reputation and rave reviews from those who had been before, I was looking forward to trying out the food at Man Man Unagi Restaurant.

-Our party arrived at 11.10 am, 20 minutes before the restaurant’s opening time of 11.30 am.
-Already, the queue had started forming and even though the skies were darkening above us, the line remained firm and steadfast.
+Our party arrived at 11.10 am, 20 minutes before the restaurant’s official opening time of 11.30 am.
+Already, the queue had started forming and even though the skies were darkening above us, the line remained steadfast and resolute.

 “It is ok, this is nothing compared to theme parks queues,” was the thought that ran through my mind to console myself.

 Time to start a new hobby?
 How about baking?